withaspirit/Elevator-Simulation/README.md

 3. Right click on the directory and select "Run As" -> "JUnit Test".
 This runs all the unit tests

 Tests:
-- InputReaderTest.java: tests related to reading the JSON input file
+- InputFileReaderTest.java: tests related to reading the JSON input file
 - SchedulerTest.java: tests related to passing data between the systems
-- DirectionTest: tests related to the Direction enum search function
+- DirectionTest: tests the Direction enum's getDirectionByName function
 - ElevatorMotorTest: tests for the proper updating of states in the elevator motor class
-- RequestQueueTest: testing the elevator's lists of floors to visit
+- ElevatorSelectionTest:
+- ElevatorFaultTest: tests the fault-handling behavior of the Elevator for the faults: Doors Interrupted, Doors Stuck, Elevator Interrupted, Elevator Stuck
+- RequestQueueTest: tests that the RequestQueue adds ServiceRequests to the correct list and that requests are added and removed in the correct order
-- MessageTransferTest: ensures that objects are encoded/decoded properly, and that DatagramPackets are transferred between DatagramSockets
+- MessageTransferTest: tests that objects are encoded/decoded properly, and that DatagramPackets are transferred between DatagramSockets
+- FloorTest: tests that the ArrivalSensor correctly modifies an ApproachEvent

 </details>